U.S., EU, Japan take on China at WTO over rare earths

 The damage done to European manufacturing runs into billions of euros, the official said, because it was nearly impossible to diversify away from Chinese supply.

-Additional reporting by Leonora Walet in HONG KONG, James Regan in SYDNEY, Michael Martina, Terril Jones and Ben Blanchard in BEIJING, Julie Gordon in TORONTO, Jeff Mason and Alister Bull in WASHINGTON; editing by Luke Baker, Rex Merrifield, Todd Eastham and Mark Bendeich
+Additional reporting by Michael Martina and Ben Blanchard in Beijing, Julie Gordon in Toronto, Jeff Mason and Alister Bull in Washington; editing by Luke Baker, Rex Merrifield and Todd Eastham